Fernando-Linhares/BookStore/README.md

    For use binary to make faster development you can see in folder **bin/**, there is where have the commands to create migrations, create seeds, seed to database, migrate tables.

 For create seeds and migrations use the command:

-  > php bin/migration MIGRATION_NAME
+       php bin/migration MIGRATION_NAME
 or
-  > php project migration MIGRATION_NAME
+       php project migration MIGRATION_NAME and
-  end
-  > php bin/seeder SEEDER_NAME
+       php bin/seeder SEEDER_NAME
 or
-  > php project seeder SEEDER_NAME
+       php project seeder SEEDER_NAME

 To both commands use:
-   > php project both NAME_BOTH
+        php project both NAME_BOTH